ptcr-marino/pctr-marino/README.md

 # Sofia Marino

 House electrician and resident vidiot at the Greer Cabaret Theatre in Pittsburgh, PA.
-Writing code for live entertainment.
+Writing code for your live entertainment.